 At almost 17 square miles, the Passaic River headwaters subwatershed is the largest within the Great Swamp Watershed.
 The headwaters of the Passaic River begin in downtown Mendham Borough and Mendham Township, and the river then flows through a heavily forested area before reaching more dense development along Route 202 and I-287.
 In total, 43% of the headwaters region is developed while 33% is forested.
 Like Primrose Brook, a segment of the Passaic River (above Osborne Pond) is classified by NJDEP as Category 1, one of the highest stream classifications given by the State of New Jersey.
 The Passaic River within the Great Swamp Watershed is considered, with Primrose Brook, to be one of the healthiest Watershed streams.
-Branta Pond, located within the Somerset County
+Branta Pond, located within the Somerset County Environmental Education Center, flows into the Passaic River downstream of Lord Stirling Road.

-Category Р Passaic River
+Category Passaic River

-2016 .6 2017 2
+2016 2017 2018

-Macro-invertebrates Good 个 Good ↓ Good ↑
+Macro-invertebrates Good ↑ Good ↓ Good 个

-Visual Stream Assessment Good 个 Good 个 Good
+Visual Stream Assessment Good ↑ Good 个 Good

-Bacteria $\succ$ $\succ$ $\succ$
+Bacteria $>\!\!<$ $>\!\!<$ $>\!\!<$

-Dissolved Oxygen Excellent ↑ Excellent 个 Excellent $\downarrow$
+Dissolved Oxygen Excellent 个 Excellent 个 Excellent 个

-Water Temperature Excellent 个 Good ↓ Excellent 个
+Water Temperature Excellent 个 Good ↓ Excellent ↑

-рН Excellent Excellent Excellent $\downarrow$
+рН Excellent Excellent Excellent \downarrow

-Road Salt Excellent ↑ Excellent Excellent 个
+Road Salt Excellent 个 Excellent Excellent 个

-Water Clarity Excellent ↑ Excellent ↑ Good ↓
+Water Clarity Excellent 个 Excellent 个 Good ↓

 Nitrogen Excellent Good ↓ Poor ↓

 Phosphorus Excellent Excellent Excellent